Regulate the insurance industry to protect Alaskan consumers.

 Target #1: The top five insurers share 65 percent or less of the property and casualty market.

 Analysis of results and challenges: No undue concentration exists in the property and casualty markets.
 The current market share percentage of the top five insurers is indicative of a competitive insurance market.
 The division met their target that the top five insurers control no more than 65 percent of the property and casualty market.
-The top five insurers captured only 30.1% of the market.
+The top five insurers controlled 30.9% of the market in FY2021.

 |B2: Core Service - Consumer Services|

 Target #1: Identify and provide needed consumer resources on emerging and general insurance-related topics.

 Analysis of results and challenges: The Division has issued bulletins on topics such as Coverage for COVID-19 Vaccines, Fair Treatment to Consumers Following the Flooding in Southeast Alaska, and Non-Grandfathered Health Plan Extended Transition.
 The focus continues to be providing consumer content through Insurance.Alaska.Gov.

 The Consumers web page on the Division website has received many updates including, guides related to Transportation Network Company Operations and Delivery Driving, Short Term, Limited-Duration Health Insurance, Health Care Sharing Ministries, and Cybercrime.
 The COVID-19 and Your Insurance page has received frequent updates to publications such as the COVID-19 Vaccination Cost Fact Sheet for Health Care Providers.
 The Division's Post-Disaster Claims Guide was also distributed to the Alaska Red Cross offices and web-content was added under Emergency Preparedness and Your Insurance.
 The Division also provided content for the department social media page concerning National Flood Insurance Program Training for Agents and Help with Your Claim After the Landslide.